openziti/ziti-doc/docfx_project/articles/zitification/kubernetes/zitifying-kubectl.contents.md

 ### Modifying KUBECONFIG

 The `kubeztl` command has also been modified to allow you to add the service name and config file directly into the file itself.
-This is convinient since you will not need to supply the ziti identity file, nor will you need to specify which service to use.
+This is convenient since you will not need to supply the ziti identity file, nor will you need to specify which service to use.
 Modifying the file is straight-forward.
 Open the config file, find the context listed under the contexts root and add two rows as shown here.